Our Verdict

 Common questions about this comparison

-The Anker SOLIX C2000 Gen 2 charges significantly faster, achieving a full charge in just 58 minutes via AC or solar.
-The Jackery Explorer 2000 v2 takes 66 minutes for an 80% charge via AC and up to 5 hours for a full silent charge.
+The Anker SOLIX C2000 Gen 2 charges much faster, reaching a full charge in just 58 minutes.
+The Jackery Explorer 2000 v2 takes approximately 102 minutes for a full AC charge, or 66 minutes to reach 80%.

 Explore Other Categories